 County Taxes - Every municipality within the County is responsible for levying, collecting and remitting county taxes for the County of Salem.
 County taxes are determined on a calendar year by the County Board of Taxation based upon the ratables required to be certified to them on January 10 of each year.
-Operations for every municipality is charged for the amount due the County for the year, based upon the ratables required to be certified to the County Board of Taxation by January 10 of the current year.
+Operations for every municipality is charged for the amount due the County for the year, based upon the ratables required to be certified to the County for the year, based upon the ratables required to be certified to the County Board of Taxation by January 10 of the current year.
 In addition, operations for every municipality are charged for the County share of added and omitted taxes certified to the County Board of Taxation by October 10 of the current year and due to be paid to the County by February 15 of the following year.